A Sunday on La Grande Jatte

 Seurat painted La Grande Jatte in three distinct phases.

 • In 1885-86, he revolutionized his process and dispensed with earth-based pigments entirely.
-Henceforth, Seurat utilized vibrant dots of pure color in a true pointillist technique that mixed in the viewer’s eye instead of on the canvas.
+Henceforth, Seurat solely utilized vibrant dots of pure color (in a true pointillist style,) which mixed in the viewer’s eye, as opposed to the canvas.

-• The third painting phase occurred from 1888 to 1889 when Georges Seurat added a colored border to his oil painting.
+• The third painting phase took place from 1888 to 1889, when Georges Seurat added a colored border to the painting.

-Fascinatingly, the border is painted in inverted colors, directly contrasting with the central painting.
-While Seurat’s intention is uncertain, this could represent the slowly shifting and inverting world of modern French society that the artist loved to paint.
+Fascinatingly, the border is painted in inverted colors that directly contrast with the central painting.
+While Seurat’s intention is uncertain, this could represent the slowly shifting and inverting wrld of modern French society, that the artist loved to paint.

 How much is Sunday on La Grande Jatte worth?

 Currently held by the Art Institute of Chicago, the painting is valued at over $650 million.
-It was acquired in 1924, and it is thought they originally paid just $24,000.
+It was acquired in 1924 and it is thought that they originally paid just $24,000 for it.

-The artwork was exhibited initially at the Eighth Impressionist Exhibition in May 1886.
+The artwork was exhibited initially at the Eighth Impressionist Exhibition (held in May 1886).
 The painting met with considerable public acclaim.
-Then, in August 1886, it was shown again when it dominated the Second Salon of the Societe des Artistes Independants.
+Then, in August 1886, it was exhibited again when it dominated the Second Salon of the Société des Artistes Indépendants.

-Seurat transformed the relationship between art and science with his famous painting.
-With his establishment of the Pointillist and Neo-Impressionist schools, Georges Seurat's artworks fundamentally changed the history of art.
-European art and society would never be the same again.
+With this painting, Seurat transformed the relationship between art and science.
+With his establishment of the Pointillist and Neo-Impressionist schools, Georges Seurat artworks fundamentally changed the history of art.
+European art and society would never be the same again…

-Discover famous oil paintings by other Pointillist artists, Jan Toorop, Camille Pissarro, and Henri Edmond Cross.
-Browse our unparalleled collection of famous Georges Seurat oil painting reproductions to find the perfect paintings for your walls.
+Browse our unparalleled collection of famous Georges Seurat oil painting reproductions to find the perfect pointillist artwork for your walls.

 Notes About Your Painting